ardatan/graphql-import-node/README.md

 # GraphQL Import Node
 This extension makes your NodeJS application able to import `graphql` files.

-It needs to be installed `graphql` and `graphql-tag` on the project.
+It needs to be installed `graphql` on the project.
 Then, you can install it using npm or yarn;

 ```
 yarn add graphql-import-node